Renters Insurance vs. Landlord Insurance: What's Covered?

 Myth #2: My landlord cannot require me to have renters insurance.

-FALSE: Although there are many federal, state, and sometimes local landlord/tenant laws that regulate what a landlord can and can’t do, no law prohibits or constrains a landlord who requires that tenants have renters insurance.
+FALSE: Although there are many federal, state, and sometimes local landlord/tenant laws that regulate what a landlord can and can’t do, no law prohibits or constrains a landlord from requiring that tenants have renters insurance.

-The landlord can list this requirement as an obligation in the lease.
-Tenants can choose not to rent from the landlord if they do not want to buy insurance.
+The landlord can list this requirement in the lease.
+Tenants can choose not to rent from the landlord if they don't want to buy insurance.

 Myth #3: If someone gets hurt in my house/apartment, the landlord is liable.